envoyproxy/ratelimit/README.md

 By default, for each request, ratelimit will pick up a connection from pool, write multiple redis commands in a single write then reads their responses in a single read.
 This reduces network delay.

-For high throughput scenarios, ratelimit also support [implicit pipelining](https://github.com/mediocregopher/radix/blob/v3.5.1/pool.go#L238) .
+For high throughput scenarios, ratelimit supports write buffering via [radix v4's WriteFlushInterval](https://pkg.go.dev/github.com/mediocregopher/radix/v4#Dialer).
 It can be configured using the following environment variables:

-1. `REDIS_PIPELINE_WINDOW` & `REDIS_PERSECOND_PIPELINE_WINDOW`: sets the duration after which internal pipelines will be flushed.
-   If window is zero then implicit pipelining will be disabled.
-1. `REDIS_PIPELINE_LIMIT` & `REDIS_PERSECOND_PIPELINE_LIMIT`: sets maximum number of commands that can be pipelined before flushing.
-   If limit is zero then no limit will be used and pipelines will only be limited by the specified time window.

-`implicit pipelining` is disabled by default.
-To enable it, you can use default values [used by radix](https://github.com/mediocregopher/radix/blob/v3.5.1/pool.go#L278) and tune for the optimal value.
+1. `REDIS_PIPELINE_WINDOW` & `REDIS_PERSECOND_PIPELINE_WINDOW`: controls how often buffered writes are flushed to the network connection.
+When set to a non-zero value (e.g., 150us-500us), radix v4 will buffer multiple concurrent write operations and flush them together, reducing system calls and improving throughput.
+If zero, each write is flushed immediately. **Required for Redis Cluster mode.**
+1. `REDIS_PIPELINE_LIMIT` & `REDIS_PERSECOND_PIPELINE_LIMIT`: **DEPRECATED** - These settings have no effect in radix v4.
+Write buffering is controlled solely by the window settings above.

+Write buffering is disabled by default (window = 0).
+For optimal performance, set `REDIS_PIPELINE_WINDOW` to 150us-500us depending on your latency requirements and load patterns.

 ## One Redis Instance